sergioCap/SE2project/Assumptions.md

 * The system supports registration only by users having a European driving licence.

-* The system already knows all safe parking areas and identifies them by GPS coordinates.
+* The system already knows all safe parking areas and identifies them by coordinates.

 * The system knows the coordinates of all special parking areas.